 Students need time to develop appropriate behavior, they have to learn how to readjust negative attitudes, and it’s actually normal for them to have failures along the way (especially in the grade school years).
 Teachers are capable of forgetting these principles due to the nature of their work and the lack of support in the classroom.
 This stress induced amnesia can lead to unrealistic expectations of student behavioral development, and even unrealistic expectations of the student’s parents.
 I don’t believe teachers are intentionally functioning in this way.
 In fact, due to their continuous proximity to their students, I don’t even think they realize that they’re doing this.
 It is an unfortunate reality that those of us who most affected in dysfunctional systems are the very ones who are potentially blinded to what is actually causing the dysfunction.

 Many teachers are underpaid, under resourced, and employed within dysfunctional school systems.
 This will hinder them from providing better practices to their students.
 Teachers have little to no support in the classroom and one teacher is simply not enough for 25+ students.
-The certain means teachers are forced to manage students in these conditions may not be effective.
+Certain manners teachers are forced to manage students in these conditions may not be effective.
 Because of the nature of their endless work throughout the school year, and the unfortunate fact that they do a great deal of it at maximum capacity, I believe teachers are being influenced to expect rapid behavioral change in some of their “troubled” students.
 Frankly, rapid behavioral change would alleviate some of the frustration they experience in the dysfunctional systems they teach in.
 But rapid behavioral change should never be a realistic expectation of students (especially in the grade school years).

-I have personally called for more than one formal meeting between myself, my son’s mother, step-mother, the principle, and the teachers.
+I have personally called for more than one formal meeting between myself and the teachers.
 In these meetings I have tried to emphasize my deep regret of how my son’s behavior has negatively impacted them.
 I emphasize that I don’t approve of it, and I even apologize on his behalf.
 I have also tried to communicate that my son will need time to develop appropriate behavior, he has to learn how to readjust negative attitudes, and I have asked them to be realistic about that process.
 I have experienced over and over that his teachers don’t seem to want to hear this from me.
 To them it sounds like I’m giving him license to continue the same behavior.
-They also believe I am crippling him, and that I wasn’t seriously considering the various negative outcomes that could occur if I didn’t get him to change “right now”.
+They also believed I was crippling him, and that I wasn’t seriously considering the various negative outcomes that could occur if I didn’t get him to change “right now”.
 The hidden assumptions I heard when his teachers would say these things caused me some grief.
 They somehow assumed I had the power to change my son’s behavior immediately.
 It would be great if I really did, he would be perfect all the time, but I know that I don’t.
 I have the ability to influence his behavior, but I can’t change it.
 They also assumed that everything they were doing was right, and were not initially open to the possibility that their own approaches, corrections, and discipline methods may be ineffective.
 And what’s almost as bad as the first assumption, is the fact they never admitted to me that they operate under-resourced.
 I realized then that teachers may not see a clear connection between their lack of support and their student’s behavior.

 I have been an active parent volunteer in my son’s classroom in every grade except his present one.
 During those times, I have read books and helped kids with class work right there alongside his teachers dozens of times throughout each school year.
 Let me tell you what I’ve seen.
 I’ve seen one teacher take on 25+ kids.
 In order to teach them, the teacher would call groups of five students in 10-15 minute increments in order to personally teach them lessons.
 While this is happening, other students do “group work” by themselves, even though it was always clear to me that they needed additional help.
 I’ve seen one teacher deal with the attitudes and aggression of several students.
 I’ve seen one teacher receive what I perceived to be a casual class observation from the school’s principal, and this would be the same one teach responsible for the 25+ students.
 I’m not trying to be dramatic.
 I’m trying to explain that I have seen teachers do their work alone.
 I’m trying to explain that I’ve seen dysfunction within the school systems themselves, and if I can see it, I know that teachers (and students) can see it too.
 Now before my readers forget, my argument is that because of these dysfunctions, teachers are expecting their students to change more swiftly than what is realistically possible, because it obviously makes their work go smoother.
 I understand this, but I believe children cannot develop as quick as we want them to; they are going to struggle.